-- (1) The fiscal 2009 and fiscal 2010 Other amounts represent the net gains recognized on the repurchase and retirement of principal on the 2007 fixed rate notes. - (2) The working capital amounts exclude restricted cash amounts of \$78.9 million in 2008, \$91.1 million in 2009, \$85.5 million in 2010, \$92.6 million in 2011 and \$60.0 million in 2012. - (3) Same store sales growth is calculated including only sales from stores that also had sales in the comparable period of the prior year, but excluding sales from certain seasonal locations such as stadiums and concert arenas.
+- (1) The fiscal 2009 and fiscal 2010 Other amounts represent the net gains recognized on the repurchase and retirement of principal on the 2007 Notes. - (2) The working capital amounts exclude restricted cash amounts of \$91.1 million in 2009, \$85.5 million in 2010, \$92.6 million in 2011, \$60.0 million in 2012 and \$125.5 million in 2013. - (3) Same store sales growth is calculated including only sales from stores that also had sales in the comparable period of the prior year, but excluding sales from certain seasonal locations such as stadiums and concert arenas.
 International same store sales growth is calculated similarly to domestic same store sales growth.
 Changes in international same store sales are reported on a constant dollar basis which reflects changes in international local currency sales.
-The 53rd week in fiscal 2009 had no impact on reported same store sales growth percentages. - In connection with our recapitalization in 2012, Domino's Pizza, Inc. borrowed \$1.575 billion of fixed rate notes and used a portion of the proceeds from the borrowings to repay in full the outstanding principal under the 2007 fixed rate notes, pay accrued interest on the 2007 fixed rate notes, pay transactionrelated fees and expenses and fund a reserve account for the payment of interest on the 2012 fixed rate notes.
+The 53rd week in fiscal 2009 had no impact on reported same store sales growth percentages. - In connection with our recapitalization in 2012, the Company borrowed \$1.575 billion of fixed rate notes and used a portion of the proceeds from the borrowings to repay in full the outstanding principal under the 2007 Notes, pay accrued interest on the 2007 Notes, pay transaction-related fees and expenses and fund a reserve account for the payment of interest on the 2012 fixed rate notes.
 In fiscal 2012, the Company recorded \$32.5 million of deferred financing costs as an asset in the consolidated balance sheet.
-This amount, in addition to the \$7.4 million recorded on the consolidated balance sheet in fiscal 2011 is expected to be amortized into interest expense over the seven-year expected term of the debt.
-In connection with the repayment of the 2007 fixed rate notes, we wrote off \$8.1 million, net, of unamortized deferred financing fees and interest rate swap.
-Additionally, we incurred \$2.1 million of interest expense on the 2007 borrowings subsequent to the closing of the 2012 Recapitalization but prior to the repayment of the 2007 fixed rate notes, resulting in the payment of interest on both the 2007 and 2012 facilities for a short period of time.
+This amount, in addition to the \$7.4 million recorded on the consolidated balance sheet in fiscal 2011 is being amortized into interest expense over the seven-year expected term of the debt.
+In connection with the repayment of the 2007 Notes, we wrote off \$8.1 million, net, of unamortized deferred financing fees and interest rate swap.
+Additionally, we incurred \$2.1 million of interest expense on the 2007 borrowings subsequent to the closing of the 2012 Recapitalization but prior to the repayment of the 2007 Notes, resulting in the payment of interest on both the 2007 and 2012 facilities for a short period of time.
 Further, the Company incurred \$0.3 million of other net 2012 Recapitalization-related general and administrative expenses, including stock compensation expenses, payroll taxes related to the payments made to certain stock option holders and legal and professional fees incurred in connection with the 2012 Recapitalization.
-In connection with the 2012 Recapitalization, the Company also paid a special cash dividend on our outstanding common stock totaling \$171.1 million, made a corresponding anti-dilution equivalent payment of \$13.5 million on certain stock options and accrued an estimated \$2.4 million for payments to be made to certain performance-based restricted stock grants upon vesting.
-Total cash paid for common stock dividends and related anti-dilution payments totaled \$185.5 million in fiscal 2012 and as of December 30, 2012 the total estimated liability recorded for future cash payments on certain performance-based restricted stock was approximately \$1.5 million.
-Of the total amount of \$187.0 million recorded for common stock dividends and related anti-dilution payments, \$10.2 million was recorded as a reduction of additional paid-in capital and \$176.8 million was recorded as an increase in retained deficit. - (5) The 2009 fiscal year includes 53 weeks, while the 2008, 2010, 2011 and 2012 fiscal years each include 52 weeks.
+In connection with the 2012 Recapitalization, the Company also paid a special cash dividend on our outstanding common stock totaling \$171.1 million, made a corresponding antidilution equivalent payment of \$13.5 million on certain stock options and accrued an estimated \$2.4 million for payments to be made to certain performance-based restricted stock grants upon vesting.
+Total cash paid for common stock dividends and related anti-dilution payments totaled \$185.5 million in fiscal 2012 and as of December 30, 2012 the total estimated liability recorded for future cash dividend payments on certain performancebased restricted stock was approximately \$1.5 million.
+Of the total amount of \$187.0 million recorded for common stock dividends and related antidilution payments, \$10.2 million was recorded as a reduction of additional paid-in capital and \$176.8 million was recorded as an increase in retained deficit. - (5) The 2009 fiscal year includes 53 weeks, while the 2010, 2011, 2012 and 2013 fiscal years each include 52 weeks.